La locandiera (film): Plot

 Mirandolina is famed for her beauty and runs an inn.
 From the outset, the count of Alba Fiorita and the marquis of Forlimpopoli are madly in love with her.
 The two nobles give her extravagant gifts, trying to impress and marry her.
 The cunning Mirandolina accepts their money and jewels without giving them her hand.
 A third man arrives on the scene: the Cavaliere di Ripafratta.
 He is extremely misogynistic and thinks that women bring only trouble to men.

 Mirandolina, who had never encountered a man like this, is deeply offended and takes it upon herself to teach him a lesson.
 She goes out of her way to make him fall in love with her.
-She succeeds and leads him to publicly admit in public that he has fallen in love with a woman.
+She succeeds and leads him to admit in public that he has fallen in love with a woman.
 As a final punishment for his misogyny, she cruelly rejects him.

 In the end, the beautiful Mirandolina realizes she loves Fabrizio, her waiter.
 She abandons her hobby of "falling in love with men" and decides to remain faithful only to him.